Could Sublocade Be The Answer To Opioid Addiction?

-If you are concerned about your opioid addiction, whether or not you decide that Sublocade is right for you, you may also need on-going support to cope with the lifestyle changes, triggers, and monitoring your life overall.
+If you are concerned about your opioid addiction, whether or not you decide that Sublocade is right for you, you may also need ongoing support to cope with the lifestyle changes, triggers, and monitor your life overall.
 As much as your counselor can assist here, you may not wish to undergo this treatment forever – nor may it be possible.
 Yet, other forms of support may be available.

 While detoxification, therapy, and medicinal treatment can be extremely successful, you may find that self-help is important.
 This can be achieved via support groups and self-improvement.
-A prime example of the kind of group here is Narcotics Anonymous.
+A prime example of this kind of group here is Narcotics Anonymous.
 However, you may want to consider what kind of specific support is available in your area or even online.